What is Physiotherapy?

 - Cystic fibrosis.
 This is an inherited disorder that causes mucus inside the body to be sticky and thick clogging important body segments such as lungs.
 ‘Clapping’ on the patients back as they lie down can help loosen the mucus build-up on lungs so that they can cough it out.

-Physiotherapists can also help individuals with brain and nervous system conditions such as;
+Physiotherapists can also help individuals with brain and nervous system conditions.
+Some common conditions that require physiotherapy treatment include:

 - Stroke; a condition where the blood supply to the brain is cut off